 Mary Free Bed’s team of rehabilitation experts is here to help you recover not only physically but emotionally.
 Our Psychology service provides care that supports any challenge you’re facing.

-• Counseling and psychotherapy for patients and families struggling with traumatic brain injury, spinal cord injury, stroke and other conditions.
+• Counseling and psychotherapy for patients and families struggling with traumatic brain injury, spinal cord injury, stroke, chronic pain and other conditions.

 • Evaluation of cognitive difficulties, such as memory loss in suspected early Alzheimer’s disease, and recommendation for treatment, independence and safety.